johnston-jd/johnston-jd.github.io/README.md

 # Jaymie Johnston

 ## Introduction
 Welcome!
 I started my educational journey at Southern New Hampshire University in October of 2022.
 I am set to graduate with a Bachelor's degree in Computer Science in Spring of 2025.
 Over this period I have learned a lot from every course I participated in.
-I hope to use this page to showcase my growth during my time at SNHU.
+I will be using this page to showcase my growth during my time at SNHU.
 In our Capstone project we aimed to enhance 1-3 projects from past courses in three areas - Software Engineering & Design, Data Structures & Algorithms, and Databases.
 For this Capstone, I used the same project for all three enhancements.
 You will find more details about the original project and the enhancements in the below sections.

 ## Professional Self-Assessment